SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Results

-We hypothesized that the global smoothness metric $\mathbb{M}$ inversely correlates with model performance on an out-of-domain dataset.
-To evaluate this experimentally, we assessed model performance on two previously unseen T2DM datasets: (1) the Iraqi Medical City Hospital dataset \citep{ahlamdataset}; and (2) the \PMBB\text{ }inpatient dataset.
-The Iraqi dataset contains data on 1,000 patients with age, gender, BMI, and HbA1c measurements.
-Because of the limited feature set, we trained additional SynthA1c encoders (referred to as $p'$-type models) on the \PMBB\text{ }outpatient dataset using only these features.
-The \PMBB\text{ }inpatient dataset consisting of 2,066 inpatient measurements of the same datatypes as the outpatient dataset described in Section \ref{section:dataset}.
-Generally speaking, inpatients are required to stay overnight in the hospital and can therefore be more unwell.

-Based on the results on the Iraqi Medical Center Dataset in Table \ref{table:ood}, we observed that as the global smoothness metric $\mathbb{M}$ decreases across the three evaluated models, corresponding to a more globally smooth model, the RMSE in SynthA1c prediction decreases and the PCC increases, which corresponds to better predictive performance on the out-of-domain dataset.
-We also noted larger RMSE error values using the Iraqi Medical Center Dataset when compared to the \PMBB\text{ }outpatient test dataset results in Table \ref{table:syntha1c}.
+As our proposed global smoothness metric $\mathbb{M}$ decrease across the three evaluated models, the RMSE in SynthA1c prediction decreases and the PCC increases, corresponding to better predictive performance on the out-of-domain Iraqi Medical Center Dataset (Table \ref{tab4}).
 This supports our initial hypothesis that smoother models may generalize better to unseen datasets.
-Interestingly, we found that this relationship did not hold when considering the \PMBB\text{ }inpatient dataset; in fact, model predictive performance was \textit{inversely} correlated with global smoothness.
-This could suggest that the \PMBB\text{ }inpatient and outpatient dataset distributions are more similar than initially predicted, and that inpatient T2DM disease phenotypes are not substantially distinct from outpatient disease within an otherwise identical patient population.
+We also noted larger RMSE values using the Iraqi Medical Center Dataset when compared to the PMBB outpatient test dataset results (Table \ref{tab2}).